PandaIndustrializing/MindustryPythonConsole/README.md

 # MindustryPythonConsole
-MindustryPythonConsole is a remade and inspired by Mindustry by Anuke
+MindustryPythonConsole is a remade and inspired by Mindustry by Anuken

 # Mindustry Main Server